mvisonneau/tfcw/README.md

 }
 ```

-of course this config is quite opinionated and tailored to specific needs so feel free to amend it as you need!
+Of course, this config is quite opinionated and tailored to specific needs so feel free to amend it as you need!

 ## Develop / Test